anjakammer/anya/README.md

 The DefaultScript is created as a configmap.
 The configmap name is used in the template for creating Brigade projects (`charts/anya/templates/brigade-projects.yaml`), so that every project uses this DefaultScript.

 #### Deployment
 anya uses [Helmsman](https://github.com/Praqma/helmsman) for the deployment.
-It is planned to utilize Terraform instead.
+It is planned to utilize _Terraform_ instead.

 #### Makefile
 The Makefile of this repository has the following functions:
-- `make lint` calls the linter of helm, to check your all charts in here: `charts/*`
+- `make lint` calls the linter of helm, to check your the charts in here: `charts/*`
-- `make package` packages all charts and pushes it to the anya chart repository.
+- `make package` packages all charts and pushes them to the anya chart repository.
 - `make helmsman-plan` Dry-Run for the deployment with verbose output
-- `make helmsman-apply` Will apply the deployment with
+- `make helmsman-apply` Will apply the deployment
 - `make purge-worker` If you cannot wait for _vacuum_ to free your cluster from all Brigade jobs and builds - use this.
 - `make purge-previews` This will delete all preview deployments, made by anya.
 - `make update-pipeline` For pipeline development without packaging.
 This function will update the DefaultScript in your cluster.
 Do not forget to package the chart to publish your changes permanently.